 What Before Sunrise did for Vienna, John Carney’s Once does for Dublin.
-The city is the soft-focus backdrop of one of the most widely-loved romances of the last decade such as the twilit Grafton Street where characters Girl and Guy first meet.
+The city is the soft-focus backdrop of one of the most widely-loved romances of the last decade.
+Scenes such as the twilit Grafton Street where characters Girl and Guy first meet and the romantic moment where Girl declares her love on Killiney Hill looking over the Irish Sea, showcase the city and its surrounds beautifully.
 The success of the film has generated Simpsons appearances and spin-off musicals, but the intimacy of the original film still remains.

-An ensemble cast that includes Colin Farrell, Cillian Murphy, Kelly McDonald and Colm Meaney romping through a Dublin cast as a criminal's playground, as double-decker buses capsize and kidnappings abound in John Crowley's hilarious farce.
+An ensemble cast that includes Colin Farrell, Cillian Murphy, Kelly McDonald and Colm Meaney romping through a Dublin cast as a criminal's playground.
+This dark comedy has it all.
+A tale of Double-decker buses crashing, revenge, kidnappings and ransom demands abound as various characters stories are entwined in John Crowley's hilarious farce.

 The Commitments/The Snapper/The Van